Concur-AppPort-Academy/kotlin-academy-2020/01/README.md

 println(speed1)
 println(speed2)
 ```
-1. create variables with following types: Short, Int, Long, Float, Double
+1. create variables with following types: `Short`, `Int`, `Long`, `Float`, `Double`
+1. print result of addition of `Double` and `Int` number
 ### Booleans
 1. create variable with False value
 1. print the result of: `val result = true && ( false || true )`
 ### Arrays
-1. create array of Double with size of 10
+1. create array of `Double` with size of 10
-1. create array of Int with size of 5 and initial value 42
+1. create array of `Int` with size of 5 and initial value 42
 ### Chars
 1. create variable that hold char
 1. try to concat chars
 ### Functions
-1. create functions for Double numbers addition, reduction, multiplication, division
+1. create functions that returns `Double` for 2 `Double` numbers  addition, reduction, multiplication, division
-1. create a function with Int & String input parameters.
+1. create a function with `Int` & `String` input parameters.
 The function prints to console concatenation of the inputs.

 ## Additional sources